fleetdm/fleet/handbook/community.md

 ## Updating Docs and FAQ

-When someone asks a question in a public channel, it's pretty safe to assume that they aren't the only person that's ever had the same question.
-In order to make sure the documentation is as useful as possible, the Community team gathers questions and uses them to make a weekly documentation update.
+When someone asks a question in a public channel, it's pretty safe to assume that they aren't the only person looking for an answer to the same question.
+To make our docs as helpful as possible, the Community team gathers these questions and uses them to make a weekly documentation update.

 As a general goal, every question should be answered with a link to the Docs and/or result in an update to the Docs.